CatDV Web Access via a DMZ

 2. A web server, running in the DMZ, with just Apache running on it.
 No application software is installed on this server

-3. mod_proxy – the Apache-Tomcat connection technology configured on both the DMZ machine and the CatDV server.
+3. HTTP_proxy – the Apache-Tomcat connection technology configured on the DMZ machine

 1. CatDV Server

-Please enable the AJP13 protocol on the CatDV server in the Web Server Section of the Catdv Server Setup wizard
+If you are using our legacy mod_proxy Please disable the AJP13 protocol on the CatDV server in the Web Server Section of the Catdv Server Setup wizard

 2. Web Server in the DMZ